-You’ve never really had a Spring Roll until you’ve tried homemade ones.
-Absolutely incomparable to the spring rolls served at typical suburban Chinese restaurants with unidentifiable fillings, these are shatteringly crisp on the outside with a seasoned pork, vegetable and mushroom filling.
+You’ve never really had a Spring Roll until you’ve tried homemade ones!!
+Way better than your run-of-the-mill suburban Chinese restaurants, this Spring Roll recipe is shatteringly crisp on the outside with a juicy pork, vegetable and mushroom filling.
 Helpful step-by-step rolling instructions included, to make a pro of you in no time!

 When was the last time you ordered spring rolls at a Chinese restaurant?
 Did you bite into it and wonder what was actually inside?
 And if it was a really bad one, you may have even been treated to oil squirting into your mouth when you bit into it.